sycarion/StaffoftheXO/docs/rules/feats.md

 ## Salt Refiner

 **Prerequisite:** Wisdom 13 or higher
-You are Proficient in refining mined salt and proficient with alchemist tools.
+You are Proficient in refining mined salt and proficient with Artisan's Tools (Alchemy).
 You gain the following benefits:

 * You are proficient with alchemists tools.
 * You gain double proficiency when attempting to refine mined salt.